|

 Puffer as I have every Puffer that I have ever had.
 I have, unlike many

-hobbyists, been willing to experiment with tank mates and training after
+hobbyists, been willing to experiment with tank mates and training after reading

-would not eat the food intended for the Eel with whom it was housed.
+eat the food intended for the Eel with whom it was housed.
 I began a

 series of tests and began experimenting with medication practices as well.